.

 conceal, concealed, concealing, conceals.transitive verbs

-to hide; to put out of sight; secrete; hide
+to hide; to obfuscate; to put out of sight; secrete; hide

 concealable.adjective